Martínez is first to land gold on busy opening morning in Belgrade - AW

 Triple jumper produces the competition of his life to win World Indoor title, while Johnson-Thompson returns to action and British men miss out in 800m qualifying

-Làzaro Martínez sprang something of a triple jump surprise as he became the first gold medallist of the World Indoor Championships in Belgrade.
+Làzaro Martínez sprang something of a triple jump surprise as he became the first gold medallist of the World Indoor Championships in Belgrade on Friday (March 18).

 The 24-year-old Cuban, a former world junior champion, had been in good form so far this year, winning the World Indoor Tour with victories in Liévin and Madrid, but he produced the leap of his life right at the start of the competition to secure his first major senior honour.